velocitatem/garlic/README.md

 ## Astro

+install the package with `npm i garlic-astro`.
 With Astro, you just need to import the `Garlic` and `Clove` components into your layout:

 ```astro
 import {Garlic, Clove} from 'garlic-astro';